flon-io/meta/draft.md

 they return to the expression
 they accept a "tag", except return

-"return" stops at subexecution root
+"return" stops at subexecution root that could be where the counter changes?

+_counter is a the root of the execution, each time there is an iteration, subexecution, ... the counter is incremented...
+Why not?
+Expressions would use a next_count(node) method.
+What if an expression is orphan, should it start a new counter at zero?
+Ruote generated ids on the fly...
+Should the executed thing keep its own counter? ```sub0: { tree: [ ... ], counter: 0 }```

 does "return" set a $(ret) value?